-The Review of the SBD operational policy identified patient referral, pathway and clinical leadership arrangements in place that identified the Lead Clinician as having the responsibility for monitoring compliance with the Standards.
+The Authority reviewed the SBD service's standard operating procedure (SOP) for clinical leadership.
 This showed that once a patient attends a breast clinic, they become the clinical responsibility of the consultant assigned to that clinic.
 That patient remains under the care of that consultant throughout their clinical pathway, unless or until their care is transferred to another clinical service.

 The multidisciplinary team (MDT) process is central to the management of symptomatic breast disease and includes triple assessment and MDT meetings.
-Beaumont Hospital had a well-defined triple assessment process and multidisciplinary structure which was evidenced throughout the staff interviews, data validation exercise, patient healthcare record review and the service's specific standard operating procedure and review mechanisms.
+The Authority found the SBD service has a well defined triple assessment process and multidisciplinary structure which was evidenced throughout the staff interviews, data validation exercise and patient healthcare record review.